Natte-Z/LoKeramik/README.md

 4. **Course add/edit function:** Currently there is no option for the super user to add/edit the courses, but this will also be implemented in the future, but hasnt been done for this project due to lack of time.

+5. **Favourites button update:** At the moment the favourites button works with a get request, which is not very sustainable, because the page needs to reload everytime the user pushes the button.
+So for future implements it would be good to rethink the button functionality, so that the page does not need to reload once a user wants to add a item to their favourites list.

 ## Technologies Used

 -   [HTML5](https://www.w3schools.com/html/)